ibexa/documentation-developer/docs/release_notes/ez_platform_v1.7.0_lts.md

 ![](udwre.png)

--   The Admin Panel now provides a way to get a clean **digest view of content types** configured in the system, with the ability to clearly get access to properties and field definitions.
+-   The **Admin** panel now provides a way to get a clean **digest view of content types** configured in the system, with the ability to clearly get access to properties and field definitions.

 ![](contenttypeviews.png)